LinusU/decode-ico/readme.md

 - `height: Number` - The height of the image, in pixels
 - `type: String` - The type of image, will be one of `bmp` or `png`
 - `data: Buffer` - The data of the image, format depends on `type`, see below
+- `bpp: Number` - The color depth of the image as the number of bits used per pixel
 - `hotspot: null | Hotspot` - If the image is a cursor (`.cur`), this is the hotspot

 The format of the `data` parameter depends on the type of image.
 When the image is of type `bmp`, the `data` buffer will hold raw pixel data in the RGBA order, with integer values between 0 and 255 (included).
 When the type is `png`, the buffer will be png data.